barzik/branch-name-lint/readme.md

 ### Branch Name Environment Variable

-You can specify a branch name using environment variables:
+You can specify which environment variable to use for the branch name using the `branchEnvVariable` option:

 ```
 {